LesFerch/WallpaperSlideshow/README.md

 - To exclude a monitor from the slideshow, and be able to set its wallpaper manually (or using another program), set it to a folder that contains no images.
 An empty folder is a good choice in this case.

 - Click the stopwatch icon (⏱) to set a time in hours, minutes, seconds to wait between image changes.
-You can also click on the number and directly type in a value.
+You can also click on the number and directly type in a value in seconds.
 The wait time is shown in seconds.
 The minimum is 1 and the maximum is 359999 (~ 100 hours).

 - To have the slideshow run when you login, enable `Run at startup`.